Team Learning

 Leader Task 3: Encourage constructive dialogue.

-- Know how to encourage constructive dialogue.
+- Know how psychological safety makes constructive dialogue possible.

 - Know what psychological safety is.